Backslash-Computing-Society/.github/profile/README.md

 **Contact**

-For inquiries or clarifications, please contact General Secretary Naman Babbar [nbabbar51@gmail.com] or Tech Head Vanshaj Raghuvanshi.
+For inquiries or clarifications, please contact General Secretary Naman Babbar [nbabbar51@gmail.com] or Tech Head Vanshaj Raghuvanshi [vanshajraghuvanshi@gmail.com].

 Thank you for being a part of the BCS community!
 Your contributions and collaboration are highly valued.